iPhone XS and iPhone XS Max Launched, India Price Revealed

 CEO Tim Cook claimed that the iPhone is the "number 1 smartphone in the world" and has an astounding 98 percent customer satisfaction rate.
 As for the iPhone XS and iPhone XS Max lineup, Cook says, that it is "the most advanced iPhone we have ever created."

 Inbuilt storage options include 64GB, 256GB, and 512GB for both the iPhone XS and iPhone XS Max.
-RAM quantity has not been announced, but previous reports claim that both of them have 4GB RAM each.
-We shall have to wait till users get their hands on the new iPhone to check the exact capacity.
 Both of these phones sport surgical-grade stainless steel body with glass casing on both sides, much like the iPhone X. These are Apple's first iPhone models with IP68 water and dust resistance - last generation was IP67 rated.
 The two smartphones also feature glass back panel and support wireless charging.

 Apple has done away with Touch ID in the 2018 iPhone range, and all of the three variants now come with improved Face ID, which allows users to unlock their handsets by just looking at it.
 Face ID uses infrared and dot projector technology, coupled with proprietary hardware and algorithm to make it one of the most secure mechanisms in the market.
 It is the "most secure facial authentication ever in a smartphone" as per Apple's claims.